JamieB92/portfolio-project-two/README.md

   * Safari

 ### Functions
-*

 * I have confirmed that the website is responsive with different screen sizes.
   * I tested this by using different mobile devices and using the devtools within the browser to re-create different screen sizes.

+* I have confirmed that the previous score works but shows null instead of 0 if you havent played the quiz or score 0.
+   * I have tested this by completing the quiz, clicking the home button in completed.html which directs me and shows the previous score.

-* I have confirmed that the start button works and takes the user to the  page.
+* I have confirmed that the start button works and takes the user to the-witcher-page.html.
+  * I have tested this by clicking on the start button which takes me to the desired page and also clears the local storage data.

+* I have confirmed that the next button works in the-witcher-page.html page.
+   * I have tested this by clicking on the button which changed the question until it gets to the end of the questions that takes you to the completed.html page.

+ * I have confirmed that the current score function works in the-witcher-page.html page.
+    * I have tested this by getting an answer correct which changes the number to the current score.

+* I have confirmed that the home button works in the completed.html page.
-  * I have tested this by adding all the correct inputs into the form and clicked subscribe which took me to the the thankyou.html page.
+    * I have tested this by clicking on the home button which takes me to the desired page.

+* I have confirmed that the final score works but shows null instead of 0 if you score 0.
+   * I have tested this by completing the quiz and being directed the completed.html where its shows the final score.

-* I have confirmed that the reset button works with the form.
+* I have confirmed that the restart button works in the completed.html page.
-   * I have tested this by adding inputs to the form and then clicking reset.
-The inputs are reset as expected.
+    * I have tested this by clicking on the restart button which takes me to the desired page and also clears the local storage data.

-### Solved Bugs
- *
 ### Unfixed bugs

 ### Validator Testing